interledgerjs/interledgerjs/packages/pay/README.md

 Quote and prepare to perform a payment:

-- Query the recipient's payment pointer or SPSP server, if provided
+- Query the recipient's payment pointer or invoice to setup the payment
 - Fetch the asset and details of the sending account
 - Ensure there's a viable payment path to the recipient
 - Probe the realized exchange rate to the recipient
-- Enforce exchange rates by comparing against rates pulled from external sources, and set the maximum amount that will be sent
+- Enforce minimum exchange rates by comparing against rates pulled from external sources, and compute a maximum amount that will be sent
-- Perform other validation as a prerequisite to performing the payment

 After the quote is complete, the consumer will have the option to execute or cancel the payment.